lightonai/fast-plaid/README.md

 &nbsp;

 <div align="center">
-**FastPlaid** is a high-performance engine for multi-vector search.
+    <b>FastPlaid</b> is a high-performance engine for multi-vector search.
 </div>

 ---